Acid (hip-hop group): Arrests of Acid members

 On 12 March 2008, Phyo Zeya Thaw was arrested at a Yangon restaurant with friends on charges relating to his involvement in the youth pro-democracy movement Generation Wave.
 In April, Yan Yan Chan was also arrested.
 Although it was widely reported in English pro-democracy papers that he was arrested in relation to democracy activities, the military junta claims that he was actually arrested on drug charges.

 Phyo Zeya Thaw was allegedly beaten during his interrogation.
 On 20 November 2008, he was sentenced to five years' imprisonment for breaking State Law and Order Restoration Council Law No. 6/88, "illegal organizing under the Unlawful Association Act".
 Amnesty International described this statute as "a vaguely worded law whose sweeping provisions can be interpreted as making it illegal to set up any kind of organization".
-He was given an additional year's imprisonment for possession of foreign currency, as he had been carrying approximately $20 USD in Thai baht, Singapore dollars, and Malaysian ringgit at the time of his arrest.
+He was given an additional year's imprisonment for possession of foreign currency, as he had been carrying approximately US$20 in Thai baht, Singapore dollars, and Malaysian ringgit at the time of his arrest.
 Phyo Zeya Thaw served his sentence at Kawthaung prison.
 Amnesty International named him a prisoner of conscience and called for his immediate release.

 After nearly a year's detention, Yan Yan Chan was released without charges on 7 January 2009.
 Phyo Zeya Thaw was pardoned and released on 17 May 2011.

 In November 2021, Phyo Zeya Thaw was arrested by the Myanmar military junta and charged with planning attacks on junta targets under the Counterterrorism Law and the Public Property Protection Act.
 Phyo Zeya Thaw was sentenced to death in January 2022, and executed alongside three other democracy activists on 23 July 2022.